-Procedures for the systematic literature review assessing the evidence on new therapies for SMA followed established best research methods.^{51,52} We conducted the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.53 The PRISMA guidelines include a checklist of 27 items, which are listed in Appendix Table A1.
+Procedures for the systematic literature review assessing the evidence on new therapies for SMA followed established best research methods.^{68,69} We reported the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.70 The PRISMA guidelines include a checklist of 27 items, which are listed in Appendix Table A1.
+This review was prospectively registered with PROSPERO (CRD42018112419) and the full research protocol is available online (https://osf.io/ra46v/).

 We searched MEDLINE, EMBASE, Cochrane Database of Systematic Reviews, and Cochrane Central Register of Controlled Trials for relevant studies.
 Each search was limited to English-language studies of human subjects and excluded articles indexed as guidelines, letters, editorials, narrative reviews, case reports, or news items.
 We included abstracts from conference proceedings identified from the systematic literature search.
 All search strategies were generated utilizing the Population, Intervention, and Study Design elements described above.
 The search strategies included a combination of indexing terms (MeSH terms in MEDLINE and EMTREE terms in EMBASE), as well as free-text terms.
-The date of the most recent search is September 19, 2018.
+The full search strategy is available in Appendix Tables A2 and A3.
+The date of the most recent search is January 7, 2019.